-Protecting the health, safety and wellbeing of our employees is one of our key focuses.
-Maintenance and regular inspections are conducted in accordance with regulatory requirements.
-Fire equipment such as fire extinguishers and emergency lighting system are checked regularly to ensure proper functioning in the event of an emergency.
+In our properties, we conduct maintenance and inspections in accordance with regulatory requirements regularly.
+Fire equipment such as fire extinguishers and the emergency lighting system are checked regularly to ensure proper functioning in the event of an emergency.
+In the past three years, there was no work-related injury and fatalities being reported.

-We believe that both physical and mental health is important to maintain a high standard of work.
-For example, flexible work arrangement is made available as far as practical in support of our employees to maintain work-life balance.
+As we believe both physical and mental health is important to maintain high quality of work, flexible work arrangements are made available as far as practical in support of our employees to maintain work-life balance.